pousoupou/parCer/README.md

 ./parcer [DELIMITER] [OPTIONS] [FILE] [FILE]

 ## Delimiter
-An ASCII character to delimit the text, enclosed in either "" or ''
+An ASCII character to delimit the text
+- -d " " _or_ -d ' '
+will set the delimiter to SPACE
 _if delimiter is not SPACE (ASCII code: 32), you can skip the marks_

 ## Options